 This approach to generating ideas can be interesting to start-ups and young companies as the resource expenditure is low and established companies often pick up on trends too slowly or not at all.

 B) Innovation Mapping

-Innovation mapping means taking on opportunities in market segments that appear unattractive to some.
-This idea generation approach is based on the concept of disruptive innovations.
+Innovation mapping involves embracing opportunities within market segments that may seem unattractive to certain entities.
+This idea-generation method draws inspiration from the principles of disruptive innovations.

 Disruptive innovations reduce the products to their basic features and functions.